btcreversal/safemasternode/doc/readme-qt.rst

 | USE_UPNP=1 | build with UPnP support turned on by default at runtime.                 |
 +------------+--------------------------------------------------------------------------+

-Notification support for recent (k)ubuntu versions
+Notification support for recent (k)usafemasternode versions
 ---------------------------------------------------

-To see desktop notifications on (k)ubuntu versions starting from 10.04, enable usage of the FreeDesktop notification interface through DBUS using the following qmake option:
+To see desktop notifications on (k)usafemasternode versions starting from 10.04, enable usage of the FreeDesktop notification interface through DBUS using the following qmake option:

 ::